noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				    })
 				  );
 				});
+			event.notification // the notification object
+			event.notification.tag // ID used to group notifications event.notification.renotify // BOOL, beep/vibrate/etc
+			event.notification.close() // close the notification
+			event.action // the ID of the button on the notification that was clicked
 		// event names
 		// each returns an Event of type 'name'
 		// which usually has distinct properties/methods + the ones inherited